cronky/machinemetadata/README.md

 # machinemetadata
-Collecting Metadata and metrics from an on premise machine for CCF.
+Collecting Metadata and metrics from an on premise machine for Cloud Carbon Footprint Tool.
 This output could be aggregated and imported into CCF.

 Example output (in addition to a CSV file output)